alma-frankenstein/heavy_heroku/README.md

 Create a migration repository for a database: ```flask db init```

+Still with the virtual environment activated, run ```flask run```, then open the browser window indicated (this will probably be http://127.0.0.1:5000/).
+You should see the welcome page.

 To add changes to the database:
 * Run ```flask db migrate``` to generate a migration script
 * Then ```flask db upgrade``` to add the changes to the database